-Prep C Questions to be Filled Out Prior to the Meeting 1.
-2. What are your top goals to get accomplished in a family meeting?
-3. 4.
-5. What concerns, if any, do you have about having a family meeting?
-Who should be in the discussion about having a family meeting?
+- 1. When you think about a family meeting what comes to your mind? - 2.
+What are your top goals to get accomplished in a family meeting? - 3.
+What concerns, if any, do you have about having a family meeting? - 4.
+Who should be in the discussion about having a family meeting? - 5.
 What steps should you take on this subject?

-5. What steps should you take on this subject? concer Activity & Commitments - Is everyone on the same page about having a family meeting?
-What rns do you have as a group about having a family meeting?
-What shared commitments can you make h other to make sure the family meeting is a success? dual Commitments - Are there any individual commitments you need to make to make sure the family i meeting is a success?
+Group Activity & Commitments - Is everyone on the same page about having a family meeting?
+What concerns do you have as a group about having a family meeting?
+What shared commitments can you make to each other to make sure the family meeting is a success?

+Individual Commitments - Are there any individual commitments you need to make to make sure the family meeting is a success?

-How to Prepare the Next-Generation and Create an Employment Policy
+How to Prepare the Next Generation and Create an Employment Policy

-- To explore the importance of preparing the next-generation sooner rather than later - To provide a framework for developing an employment policy
+- To explore the importance of preparing the next generation sooner rather than later - To provide a framework for developing an employment policy

-Properly preparing the next-generation might be one of the most important ingredients to long-term success for the family business.
+Properly preparing the next generation might be one of the most important ingredients to long-term success for the family business.
 Preparation should be started early.
 Most families put off this activity and before they know it they have kids heading off to college and/or kids dropping out of college wanting to show up and work in the family business.

 We recommend a family meeting as a great venue for these kinds of conversations.
-Ideally a family could start having family meetings when the oldest in the next-generation is 16 years old.
+Ideally a family could start having family meetings when the oldest in the next generation is 16 years old.
 We have some family clients who have family meetings where even the younger children participate in board games and activities as part of the family meeting.

-Preparing the next-generation is a process over time.
+Preparing the next generation is a process over time.
 You want to begin to indoctrinate them into some of the concepts of business and have dialogue about what it takes to be successful in the business.
 For many families this involves creating an employment policy.